 Another advantage that makes dentists recommend zirconia is its biocompatibility.
 The material is less likely to trigger the body to produce an immunological response like inflammation or reaction.
 And it is safe to be in your mouth for many years.

 In fact, zirconia is a great alternative if you can’t get a metal-supported option due to risks of allergic reactions to metal.

 There can be minimal disadvantages when it comes to zirconia crowns.
 However, you may consider any issues for any dental work and zirconia is not an exception.

 May cause friction on opposing teeth

-Generally, ceramic materials and that includes zirconia are tougher and harder on teeth than metals.
+Generally, ceramic materials, and that includes zirconia, are tougher and harder on teeth than metals.
 This causes potential wear on opposing teeth when you frequently grind the crown tooth on them or chew hard.

 However, friction and damage to enamel can easily be prevented if you just be a little more careful.
-Regular check-ups will also help you avoid any harmful effects that could rise on both your crown tooth and the other teeth.
+Regular check-ups will also help you avoid any harmful effects that could arise on both your crown tooth and the other teeth.